-The times and use of the drugs and alcohol makes our body and brain forgets how to relax on it’s own.
-The anxiety levels you experience during the time without the substances, can get extremely tense, but thankfully there are methods and techniques can get you through these times.
+The times and use of drugs and alcohol make our body and brain forget how to relax on its own.
+The anxiety levels you experience during the time without the substances, can get extremely tense, but thankfully there are methods and techniques that can get you through these times.

 There are lots of different things you can do to relax without taking anything.
 The following meditation technique has the ability to improve, mental health, focus, and calm down, The calming effects of this meditation can be felt immediately and the beauty of it is that you can’t overdose on meditation.

 - Start by finding a comfortable chair or place to sit.